skybert/skybert-net/src/craftsmanship/insert-spaces-in-stead-of-tabs.md

 date:    2012-10-07
 category: craftsmanship
-title: Insert TABs Instead of Spaces
+title: Insert spaces instead of TABs

-Most editors will insert a TAB character when you hit the```TAB``` key.
-However, this makes the code look different whereever you view it as the environment in which you view the file all have a different understanding of what a TAB character mean.
+## Background
+Every single project I've worked on since 2003, there has been an issue with someone on the project either not knowing the difference between TABs and spaces or not taking heed that all his or her editing environments are set properly up to deal with this.
 A lot of developers doesn't even know there is a difference.
 All they know, is that it looks nice "on their computer".
+Hence, I've written this article to aid in the quest of consistent editing of whitespace.

+## The problem
+If there's not a clear strategy of how to (or not use) TABs and characters, you end up with source code which look different in differnt editors, or when viewing them on the command line, when browsing the source code in the web browser or when using a code diffing utility.
+Inconsistent TAB/space usage also leads to code commits affecting far more lines of code than what actually was the real change intended by the developer.

+## tl;dr
+To cut a long story short: if you want an easier life, make sure that all your editors insert spaces instead of TABs.

+## Set up ALL your editors to insert spaces instead of TABs
 Be sure that all the editors you're using are set up to insert spaces instead of TABs.

-## Emacs
+### Emacs
-<p>Be sure to include this in your```.emacs```
+Be sure to include this in your```.emacs```:

     (setq-default indent-tabs-mode nil)

-## VIm
+### VIm
-<p>Be sure to include this in your```.vimrc```
+Be sure to include this in your```.vimrc```:

     set softtabstop=2
     set expandtab

 ## Replacing all TABs with spaces in a file